 The datasets used and/or analyzed during the current study are available from the corresponding author on reasonable request.

 Akinyemiju, Tomi; Jones, Kelley; Gupta, Anjali; Oyekunle, Taofik; Saraiya, Veeral; Deveaux, April; Salako, Omolola; Hall, Allison; Alatise, Olusegun; Ogun, Gabriel; Adeniyi, Adewale; Ayandipo, Omobolaji; Olajide, Thomas; Olasehinde, Olalekan; Arowolo, Olukayode; Adisa, Adewale; Afuwape, Oludolapo; Olusanya, Aralola; Adegoke, Aderemi; Tollefsbol, Trygve O.; Arnett, Donna K.; H3 Africa Kidney Research Network; and Daramola, Adetola, "Association of Body Composition with Odds of Breast Cancer by Molecular Subtype: Analysis of the Mechanisms for Established and Novel Risk Factors for Breast Cancer in Nigerian Women (MEND) Study" (2021).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 83.